La Cité du Vin, Bordeaux’s wine museum, has become one of the city’s main touristic attractions.

 How to get to the wine museum

-If you are located on the other side of the Garonne river you can also take the public transport boat (BAT 3).
-It accepts the same ticket as a tram but you get there in a more stylish way 🙂
+If you are located on the other side of the Garonne river you can also take the boat (BAT 3).
+It’s the same ticket as the tram but you can get there in a more stylish way 🙂

 Another option is taking the city bikes from one of the V3 stations that are spread all over the city.
 The ride from the city center to the wine museum is one of the best things to do when visiting Bordeaux.
 I’ve even included it in my article about the best things to do in Bordeaux in one day.

-What else is there to do next to the wine museum
+What else is there to do next to the wine museum?

-It’s one of the rising districts of Bordeaux with plenty of street art, bars, music venues and even a chic market.
-If you want to learn more about the neighborhood around the museum check out my article about the north district of Bordeaux.
+It’s one of the rising districts of Bordeaux with plenty of street art, bars, music venues, and a chic-covered market.
+If you want to learn more about the Bassin a flot (Bacalan) district check out my article about the north of Bordeaux.

 If it’s your first time in Bordeaux check out my ultimate guide to Bordeaux to get familiar with all the must-see places in the city.
 To help you choose a place to stay I’ve gathered a list of the best hotels in the center of Bordeaux as well as a guide to the districts of Bordeaux to help you find your preferred AirBnB location.

 You can also get plenty of tips on things to do in the Southwest of France via lost in Bordeaux’s social media accounts and email list, check them out here:

 Pin this article for your next visit to Bordeaux!